jfx2006/thunderbird-ci-docs/release-docs/documentation/drivers/mergedayautomation.md

 # Communication

-Send emails to the thunderbird-drivers list with information about the merge and status updates.
+Send emails to both [thunderbird-drivers](mailto:thunderbird-drivers@mozilla.org) and [tb-sheriffs](mailto:sheriffs@thunderbird.net) list with information about the merge and status updates.
 Templates are [here](../mergeday_email_templates).

 # Steps